ep657/Exercise-1-A-general-Huckel-solver/README.md

 - Buckminsterfullerene

   ## Theory
-The Hückel method simplifies molecular orbital theory for conjugated hydrocarbon systems The Hückel matrix is formed from the assumptions:
+The Hückel method simplifies molecular orbital theory for conjugated hydrocarbon systems.
+The Hückel matrix is formed from the assumptions:

 $$